sugradjani/mapalati/quick-way/WISHLIST.md

   - automated remarker
   - volunteer grading by the support receiver
   - tool that will scan the facebook group feed and extract the information to create map tags
+  - auto-remove any layers that are not one of the two predefined layers
   - **TODO: provide more here !!!**

 ## 1. automated sheet sync